gotqn/railslider/README.md

 # Railslider

-Introduces simple image slider for rails applications using CSS3 animations for image transitions.
+Introduces simple images slider for rails applications using CSS3 animations for image transitions.
 The idea is inspired by [this great codedrops article] (http://tympanus.net/codrops/2011/12/19/experimental-css3-animations-for-image-transitions/).

 ## Support